Loading…

 Learning Objectives

-Describe how RWE is being used through the medicinal product lifecycle by showing relevant examples; Evaluate the utility of RWE for benchmarking disease progress and/or to use as an external comparator; Discuss how HTA evaluate RWE and current collaborations with regulators.
+Describe how RWE is being used through the medicinal product lifecycle by showing relevant examples; Evaluate the utility of RWE for benchmarking disease progress and/or to use as an external comparator; Explain the extent to which HTA and regulators collaborate on RW requirements.

 Chair